Law school of Berytus: History

 The 3rd-century emperors Diocletian and Maximian issued constitutions exempting the students of the law school of Beirut from compulsory service in their hometowns.
 In the 4th century, the Greek rhetorician Libanius reported that the school attracted young students from affluent families and deplored the school's instructional use of Latin, which was gradually abandoned in favor of Greek in the course of the century.
 By the 5th century, Beirut had established its leading position and repute among the Empire's law schools; its teachers were highly regarded and played a chief role in the development of legal learning in the East to the point that they were dubbed “ecumenical masters”.
-From 425, the law school of Constantinople became a rival center of law study and was the only school, along with Beirut's, to be maintained after Justinian I closed those of Alexandria, Caesarea Maritima and Athens in 529 because their teachings contradicted with Christian faith.
+From 425, the law school of Constantinople became a rival center of law study and was the only school, along with Beirut's and Rome's, to be maintained after Justinian I closed those of Alexandria, Caesarea Maritima and Athens in 529 because their teachers were allegedly "unskilled" and taught doctrine that contradicted the orthodox Christian faith.

 On July 9, 551, the coastal cities of Phoenicia Maritima were devastated by a high-magnitude earthquake.
 In Beirut the earthquake was followed by a tsunami and a fire that obliterated the city.
 In the aftermath, 30,000 people lost their lives, including many students from abroad.
 Justinian allocated funds to rebuild Beirut, and the law school was temporarily moved to the southern Phoenician city of Sidon, pending reconstruction; the best teachers, however, moved to Constantinople.
 Misfortune hit Beirut again in 560 AD when a massive fire ravaged the recovering city.
 The law school was not reopened, and all prospect for its return was abandoned with the Arab conquest in 635 AD.